varigence/docs/bimlflex/user-guide/continuous-integration-and-continuous-delivery.md

 BimlStudio automatically adds the included Extension Point file to the corresponding .resp and .bimlproj file.

 Depending on the build engine used, add the references to the Extension Point files in the correct automated build settings file.
 Note that BimlStudio currently adds the references using absolute paths for the automatic files, but the references in the ci/cd build files can use relative path so they work on dynamic build machines.

+The above samples use msbuild only and has a dynamic reference to all Extension Points in the Extension Points folder.

 ## Silent Installation of BimlStudio